ROUND DANCING — CHOREOGRAPHED BALLROOM

 In closed position facing the wall appel R (woman appel L), step side L to semi-closed position, thru R turning RF, back L (W fwd R) to closed position facing RLOD;

-In the second measure step bk R (W fwd L), bk L turning RF to banjo position, close R turning (W sd L turning to face RLOD), and step L (W bk R) to a double handhold position facing COH (W RLOD);
+In the second measure step bk R w/ R side leading (W fwd L), bk L turning RF to banjo position, close R turning (W sd L turning to face RLOD), and step L (W bk R to a press line) to a double handhold M's R hand high L hand low facing COH (W RLOD);

 In the third measure, the man holds with feet together.
-The woman steps fwd L passing in front of the man toward his left side, fwd R, fwd L, fwd R. On this last step, the man raises his right hand and lowers his left to lead the woman to spiral sharply LF to face LOD at the man's left side.
+Alternatively, he may mark time with sur place steps in place.
+The woman steps fwd L beginning to pass in front of the man and heading toward his left side, fwd R, fwd L trng 1/8 LF, fwd R. On this last step, the man raises his right hand and lowers his left to lead the woman to spiral sharply LF to face LOD at the man's left side.
 The man still faces COH.

 Traveling Spins from Promenade